 These are the two types of sleep apnea, with the latter being the rare one.

-- Central sleep apnea– Under this type, the airway is not blocked as such but the instable respiratory center results in the failure of the brain to signal to the muscles to breather during sleep.
+- Central sleep apnea– Under this type, the airway is not blocked as such but the unstable respiratory center results in the failure of the brain to signal to the muscles to breathe during sleep.

 The breathing disruption brought on by sleep apnea does not happen during the daytime due to the stiffness of muscle in the airway that promotes normal breathing.
-Sleep apnea is present when:
+Some of the Causes of Sleep apnea are:

 - The throat muscles relax more than the normal amount